-4. The Procedure below assumes that the individual has not been able first to resolve the issue through an informal approach.
-If a member of staff wishes to seek informal resolution, they should approach their manager, the HR Manager, Bursar or other suitable person to raise the problem and to ask for help in achieving a resolution.
-Students should seek support from the Dean, Senior Tutor or Chaplain or other suitable person such as the Bursar, Tutor for Graduates or the HR Manager.
+5. The Procedure below assumes that the individual has not been able first to resolve the issue through an informal approach.
+If a member of staff wishes to seek informal resolution, they should approach their manager, the HR team, Bursar or other suitable person to raise the problem and to ask for help in achieving a resolution.
+Students should seek support from the Dean, Sub Dean, Senior Tutor or Chaplain or other suitable person such as the Bursar, Tutor for Graduates, Head of HR or the HR Manager.
 At no time should a student or staff member feel obliged to approach the person who is the subject of the complaint.